Nay Phone Latt: Political imprisonment

 Nay Phone Latt was arrested in January 2008 and sentenced to total of 20 years and 6 months in prison under Electronic act, creating public alarm and video act due to his alleged involvement in spreading news during 2007 Saffron Revolution using his blogs.
 He wrote regularly in a Burmese internet magazine Thanlwin Ainmat (သံလွင်အိမ်မက်, Dream of Salween River) and his personal blog, The City that I have dropped (ကနော်လွတ်ကျခဲ့တဲ့မြို့တော်) before he was arrested.
 On February 20, 2009, his sentence was reduced on appeal to 12 years.
 He was released on 13 January 2012 as part of a mass presidential pardon of political prisoners.

 International recognition

 In 2010, Nay Phone Latt was awarded the PEN/Barbara Goldsmith Freedom to Write Award, which honors "writers who have fought courageously in the face of adversity for the right to freedom of expression".

 In 2012, he participated in the International Writing Program's Fall Residency at the University of Iowa in Iowa City, IA.

 Political career

 He successfully ran for a seat in parliament in 2015 general elections from National League for Democracy.

+After the military coup in 2021, Nay Phone Latt has worked as the spokesperson for the National Unity Government (NUG) Prime Minister's Office and he is in charge of Public Voice Television (PVTV) that is for NUG's propaganda.